JoshuaKauer/Vulkan/README.md

 Platform I'm using to learn Vulkan

 ### TODO
-- Refactor Code out of Engine.cpp
+- Refactor Code out of RenderEngine.cpp
 - Continue current tutorial on Vulkan